pH7Software/pH7-Social-Dating-CMS/README.md

 * **Operating System** Linux/Unix (Red Hat, CentOS, Debian, FreeBSD, Mandrake, Mac OS, etc.), Windows.

-* **Web Server** Apache with mod_php or with PHP in CGI, FastCGI mode (nginx, LiteSpeed and IIS should also work you should change some pieces of code and change the url rewriting to make it work).
+* **Web Server** Apache with mod_php or with PHP in CGI, FastCGI mode (nginx, LiteSpeed and IIS should also work.
+You might have to change some pieces of code and change the URL rewriting to make it work).

 * **URL rewriting extension module** [Apache](https://ph7cms.com/doc/en/how-to-install-rewrite-module), nginx, LiteSpeed, IIS (for Web.config, you have a [good tutorial here](http://www.phpgenious.com/2010/04/url-rewriting-with-php-and-iis-7/)).